bobbotron/notes-public-blog/log/content/2025-01-06-light-painting-intro.md

 - **Steel wool** (CAREFUL, needs common sense, care + a buddy to help watch for fire, a lot of photographers have set things on fire doing steel wool photos)

-## Ideal Conditions
+## Ideal Scene Conditions

-Light painting is a night time or (very) dark room activity.
+Light painting is ideally a night time or (very) dark room activity.
 The less ambient light (street lights, full moon, etc) the easier your job will be, however ambient lighting can also add an interesting dimension to your photo.
 When first practicing light painting, going somewhere very dark is helpful so you’re not